Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: Introduction

-New discoveries of super-dense objects are pushing the boundaries of our understanding in astrophysics.
+New discoveries of super-dense objects are pushing the boundaries of our understanding in Astrophysics.
 While countless compact objects have been found, the exact laws governing their behavior remain a mystery.
-Recent observations have challenged the traditional theories, particularly general relativity and the standard model for neutron stars.
-One key example is the secondary object in the GW190814 merger \cite{Zhang:2020jmb,Zhang:2021iah,Gammon:2024gij}.
-Some scientists believe it might be a quark star, with its properties described by a single parameter ($\lambda$) within the framework of general relativity.
+Recent observations have challenged the traditional theories, particularly general relativity and the standard model for neutron stars (NSs).
+One key example is the secondary object in the GW190814 merger \cite{Zhang:2020jmb,Zhang:2021iah,Gammon:2024gij}, which has been proposed as a potential quark star.
+Its properties have been analyzed in the framework of general relativity, with models suggesting that they may be described by a single parameter ($\lambda$).
 This theory aligns with recent research suggesting non-strange quark matter as the most stable form of baryonic matter under extreme conditions \cite{Holdom:2017gdc}.
-Promising findings have also been obtained by similar investigations using the quark matter phase or using other models for matter behaviour (equation of state) \cite{Casana:2017jkc,Bertolami:2005bh,Capozziello:2023tbo,Capozziello:2023rfv,Gammon:2023uss}.
+Promising findings have also been obtained by similar investigations using the quark matter phase or using other models for matter behavior (equation-of-state) \cite{Casana:2017jkc,Bertolami:2005bh,Capozziello:2023tbo,Capozziello:2023rfv,Gammon:2023uss}.

-{\bf Strange stars:} Strange quark stars are hypothetical compact objects proposed as an alternative to neutron stars \cite{Madsen:1998uh,Yue:2006it,Leahy:2007we,Arapoglu:2010rz,Eksi:2015red,Azri:2021pxu,Baym:2017whm}.
-Composed of quark matter, which is theorized to be the absolutely stable ground state of hadrons \cite{Witten:1984rs,Farhi:1984qu}, these stars could explain the puzzling nature of super-luminous supernovae \cite{Ofek:2006vt,Ouyed:2009dr}.
-Unlike ordinary supernovae, these exceptionally bright explosions are 100 times more luminous and occur in approximately one out of every thousand cases.